HHS releases new report showing how rate review protects consumers

 As of September 1, 2011, the Affordable Care Act requires health insurers seeking to increase their rates by 10 percent or more in the individual and small group market to submit their request to experts to determine whether the rates are unreasonable.
 The Affordable Care Act also requires insurance companies to publicly justify unreasonable premium rate increases.
 These provisions will bring greater transparency, accountability, and, in many cases, lower costs for families and small business owners who struggle to afford coverage.

-The Affordable Care Act provides states with $250 million in Health Insurance Rate Review Grants, $48 million of which has previously been awarded to 42 states, the District of Columbia and five territories.
-As outlined in the new report, these grants and other state rate review efforts are already making a difference:
+The Affordable Care Act provides States with $250 million in Health Insurance Rate Review Grants, $48 million of which has previously been awarded to 42 States, the District of Columbia and five territories.
+As outlined in the new report, these grants and other State rate review efforts are already making a difference in Illinois:

-“The proposals from the states overwhelmingly demonstrate the need, and desire, for new resources and tools to hold insurance companies accountable,” said Steve Larsen, Director, Center for Consumer Information and Insurance Oversight.
-“Thanks to the Affordable Care Act, states will have more of the tools they need to crack down on insurance companies that want to pass unreasonable premium hikes on to hard working families.”
+“The proposals from the States overwhelmingly demonstrate the need, and desire, for new resources and tools to hold insurance companies accountable,” said Steve Larsen, Director of the Center for Consumer Information and Insurance Oversight.
+“Thanks to the Affordable Care Act, States will have more of the tools they need to crack down on insurance companies that want to pass unreasonable premium hikes on to hard working families.”

 Rate review builds on other provisions in the Affordable Care Act to help make health insurance more affordable for individuals, families, and businesses.
 Other steps the law takes to help make insurance more affordable include:

 - Insurers are generally required to meet a medical loss ratio standard to spend at least 80 percent of premium dollars on health care and quality-improvement activities as opposed to overhead, advertising, and executive bonuses.
 Insurers that fail to meet that standard must either reduce premiums or pay rebates to consumers and employers;